WLBF/mit-6.828/lab-3-user-environments.md

    We need to do nothing to make `user/softint` program behave correctly.
 The produce interrupt vector 13 because `int $14` violate protection level check.
 If kernel allows `softint` invoke the  page fault handler, it will cause program terminated and  buggy or malicious user code could compromise the kernel.

-**Exercise 6**

-**Questions**

-1. The break point test case will either generate a break point exception or a general protection fault depending on how you initialized the break point entry in the IDT (i.e., your call to `SETGATE` from `trap_init`).
+3. The break point test case will either generate a break point exception or a general protection fault depending on how you initialized the break point entry in the IDT (i.e., your call to `SETGATE` from `trap_init`).
 Why?
 How do you need to set it up in order to get the breakpoint exception to work as specified above and what incorrect setup would cause it to trigger a general protection fault?

    Gate's DPL bits shoud be set to 3, so the interrupt from user code be able call the handler.

-2. What do you think is the point of these mechanisms, particularly in light of what the `user/softint` test program does?
+4. What do you think is the point of these mechanisms, particularly in light of what the `user/softint` test program does?

    Prevent buggy or malicious user code compromise the kernel.